 A CAA undergoes specialized training and is approved by the IRS to assist with the ITIN process by preparing the ITIN application, verifying supporting documents and then submitting the ITIN application to the IRS.
 Because a CAA can verify the supporting documents, the applicant does not need to send their original identification documents to the IRS.
 CAAs can assist with ITIN applications for dependents.
 CAAs can also verify passports and birth certificates for dependents.

 How long will it take to get an ITIN?

 Applicants will generally receive their ITIN within six weeks, but it may take 14 weeks during tax filing season.
 Because of eligibility rules for certain credits, spouses and dependents of H1B visa holders should apply for their ITIN as soon as possible.

 How can someone fix previous returns that left off a spouse or dependents?

 If an H1B or TN visa holder filed taxes in 2014, 2015 or 2016 without their spouse or dependents, they can file an amended tax return to claim certain benefits they missed, like the dependent exemption or married filing jointly status.
 However, they won’t be eligible for the child tax credit, which requires the child to have a taxpayer identification number by the filing deadline.

 Filing taxes is an obligation, but it shouldn’t be more painful than it has to be.
-Taxpayers can learn more about the ITIN and the application process to make sure they aren’t paying more than they should.
+Taxpayers can learn more about the ITIN application process to make sure they aren’t paying more than they should.